reesjones/reesjones.github.io/_posts/2014-10-14-career-fairs-not-just-for-upperclassmen.md

 ---
 layout: post
-title: Career Fairs: Not Just for Upperclassmen
+title: Career Fairs - Not Just for Upperclassmen
 ---

 On Tuesday, September 30th, I attended North Carolina State University’s Engineering Career Fair, one of the largest engineering recruitment fairs in the nation, with over 300 companies attending.
 I did the “meet ‘n greet” with many excellent hiring managers/industry professionals, and came back from over four hours of networking and self-advertising to find that many of my freshman friends hadn’t gone at all, and weren’t planning on going the next day, either (it was a two-day event).